BChow5/Assignment3_P2/README.md

 WantedBy=multi-user.target
 ```

+* `Wants=multi-user.target` specifies a soft dependency wants the multi-user.target to be active. `multi-user.target` is the state where multiple users can log in.
 * `ExecStart=` to specify the location of the script we're running
 * `Type=oneshot` specifies that the service does it's task once and doesn't remain active in the background